 Expand to where it should be, to its natural human proportion, expand back from its modern shrunken state.

 This is why I hike.

-I pushed on and navigated my first ledge, awkwardly pulling myself up between the rocks with a branch assist.
-When I got to the summit, it was unexceptional, and fully socked in: thick cloud, no views, I couldn’t see twenty feet.
+I pushed on and navigated my first ledge, pulling myself up between the rocks.
+When I got to the summit, it was unexceptional and fully socked in.
+Thick cloud.
+No views.
+I couldn’t see twenty feet.
 But all around, drifting slowly between the hemlocks and balsam pine, fat water droplets hung in the air.
 Not mist.
 Droplets.
 Droplets you could touch.
 Globs of water just wafting by.
 And it was so, so, so quiet.
 I didn’t know clouds were like this.

-I felt something change right there, on that spot.
+I felt something change right there.
 I looked around for someone.
-I wanted to ask, “Are you fucking kidding me?
+I wanted to ask, “Are you kidding me?
 No-one told me about this?!”
 I knew I was going to do a whole bunch of this.

 So, here I am a couple of years later, at Milt’s Lookout on Stoppel Point, having a banger of a day…

 You can read this interview with me by Shoutout Arizona.